-.arch\extension may be used multiple times to add or remove extensions incrementally to the architecture being compiled for.
+.arch_extension may be used multiple times to add or remove extensions incrementally to the architecture being compiled for.

-- .bss This directive switches to the .bss section. - .cpu name Set the target processor.
-Valid values for name are the same as those accepted by the -mcpu= command-line option. - .dword expressions
+.cpu name Set the target processor.
+Valid values for name are the same as those accepted by the -mcpu= command-line option.

+.dword expressions